Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

 The name Zhongyuan Festival is from the Taoism Religion that believed the gate on the other side would open in the middle of July.

-On this day, ghosts with descendants would return to their families and check on their beloved ones.
-For those homeless deceased that have no family, Taoists would hold grand ceremonies in temples to comfort and pray for those lost with no family.
+For those homeless deceased who have no family, Taoists would hold grand ceremonies in temples to comfort and pray for those lost with no family.

 Buddhism